offline-trust/security-blanket/docs/docs/basic-backup-guide.md

 # Basic Backup Guide
-This is the simplest way to use the Security Blanket, by protecting your most essential credentials in case of some disaster.
-In Security Blanket [terms](./glossary.md), this means only protecting your TLAs.
-Reducing the size of the blanket, makes it easier to manage for you and your trusted contacts, especially those that are less technological.
-So it's a pretty light weight system that works if:
+**The simplest way to use the Security Blanket to protect your most critical credentials in case of a disaster.**
-* You have properly accounted for all of your TLAs, so you can subsequently access all of your EAs and RAs after restoring your TLA access.
-* Every TLA in the blanket can be restored remotely, without any access to your physical devices.
-This means backup codes and/or recovery email paths need to be enabled.

-We want the Basic Backup to work in a scenario where:
-* The trusted contact has access to the security blanket and nothing else.
+* Restores access to your `TLA`s under the following scenarios:
-* All of your hardware is gone, lost, stolen, inaccessible.
+    * Your devices are permanently inaccessible: lost, stolen, damaged.
+You can use the security blanket to log into your `TLA`s from a new device.
+    * Your devices are temporarily inaccessible and you don't have access to your security blanket.
+Your trusted contact can use their copy of your security blanket to help you log into your `TLA`s.
+* Blankets are composed of only `TLA` and Software `Tool` cards.
+So it's a lightweight solution.
+* Good for contacts with limited tech knowledge and for digital maps that have a small number of `TLA`s (less than 5).

+## Steps
+> We recommend reading the [getting started guide](./getting-started.md) first.

-To do this, first make sure you have made your [digital map](./digital-map-template.md) as described in the [getting started guide](./getting-started.md).
+1. Create your [digital map](./digital-map-template.md) as described in the [getting started guide](./getting-started.md).
+Double check that you can access all of your accounts from your `TLA`s, otherwise this will only be a partial backup.

-Carefully review the TLAs.
-Ensure that each of them have a remote restore method that does not rely on any access to a `device` card.
-Typically, most TLAs have a recovery method that uses "backup codes" for this purpose.
+2. Carefully review the `TLA`s and ensure each of them have a [remote restore](./glossary.md) method that does not rely on any access to a `device` card.
+Typically, most `TLA`s have a recovery method that uses "backup codes" for this purpose.

-If any `tools` are needed to access a TLA, ensure the `tool` can be accessed via a remote restore method, or provide a recovery method for the TLA that does not depend on the Tool.
+3. If any `tools` are needed to access a `TLA`, ensure the `tool` can be accessed via a remote restore method, or provide a recovery method for the `TLA` that does not depend on the Tool.
 Again, enabling "backup codes" can suffice.

-Count the number of cards you will need per blanket.
-Most people have less than five TLAs, so this should be pretty quick.

-Your blanket should include all of the TLAs you want to protect and any software tools needed to access TLAs, but no physical `device` or `tool` cards should be included.
+4. Count the number of cards you will need per blanket.
+Most people have less than five `TLA`s, so this should be pretty quick.
+Your blanket should include all of the `TLA`s you want to protect and any software tools needed to access `TLA`s, but no physical `device` or `tool` cards should be included.

->  Most of the blanket's credentials will be in-the-clear, so make sure to keep this blanket safe, especially when giving it to a contact.

-Now determine the number of backups you want to make.
+5. Now determine the number of backups you want to make.
 As described in the [security best practices](./security-best-practices.md):

     At a minimum, make a backup blanket for yourself to keep at home.
 This way you can restore your credentials in case of an emergency.
 It's also a good practice to have a personal backup copy somewhere off-site, in case of a disaster at home.
 Lastly, having a trusted contact with a security blanket, can help restore your access when you are away and unable to access your other backups.

-Follow the rest of the [getting started guide](./getting-started.md) in distributing your blankets to your contacts and you should be good to go!
+6. Follow the rest of the [getting started guide](./getting-started.md) in distributing your blankets to your contacts and you should be good to go!